DylanJFNg/Council-of-Ricks/README.md

 # Council-of-Ricks
-We are amazing we use github
+We are the Ricks and they are the mortys.